• Menu

 Still Wondering if Whale Watching is Better in Vancouver or Victoria?

-Again, you see the same whales from both cities and it’ll be a home run no matter where you go from – but if you’re visiting both cities I am suggesting Victoria.
+Again, you see the same whales from both cities, and it’ll be a home run no matter where you go from – but if you’re visiting both cities, I’m going with Victoria.

 That said, an epic killer whale splash is the same on either side – and each city has whale spotting guarantees.